 In 2023 alone, over 200,000 participants completed 315 million push-ups, making them fitter, raising \$14.6 million for mental health and getting people talking and thinking about mental health.

-Now an inspiring public speaker, 'Chief of Pushups' Nick was awarded Mental Health Advocate of the Year WA 2021.
+Now an inspiring public speaker and aged 46, 'Chief of Push-ups' Nick was awarded Mental Health Advocate of the Year WA 2021.